GXDevs-opsec/projects/gsim_finalVersion2/gsim_prototype/README.md

 transporter.sh: Containts the file logging system (Made in bash). save.txt: The text file where inputs and outputs of each calculations are logged.

-The GATES folder containts all of the python scripts that handle the calculations of the gates.
+The GATES folder contains all of the python scripts that handle the calculations of the gates.

 Contributing